 Energy efficiency tips

 We understand electricity, energy and reading electricity bills can be confusing and sometimes challenging to understand.
-We have put together some saving tips and information to help you better understand where you use electricity in the home and office, how to read you're bills and what to look for when buying appliances.
+We have put together some saving tips and information to help you better understand where you use electricity in the home and office, how to read our bills and what to look for when buying appliances.

 Fridges and freezersFridge